Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Further Discussions on Mitigation Strategies

 \subsection{Mitigating Memory Misevolution}

 We find that carefully curated prompts can mitigate harmful behaviors introduced by memory.
-Specifically, using meta-prompts to inform the agent that its memory is merely for reference, combined with context-specific warnings (e.g., emphasizing safety during code generation), effectively reduces the incidence of risky behaviors.
+Specifically, using meta-prompts to inform the agent that its memory is merely for reference, combined with context-specific warnings (\textit{e.g.}, emphasizing safety during code generation), effectively reduces the incidence of risky behaviors.
 However, this approach addresses the symptoms, not the root cause.
 Our experiments clearly show that an agent without memory triggers virtually no risks in baseline tests.
 In contrast, once an agent is equipped with memory, it still exhibits malicious or high-risk behaviors in a significant portion of scenarios, even when we inject explicit safety prompts before the memory module.
 This reveals a fundamental problem: the introduction of memory itself can profoundly alter the agent's decision-making mechanism, and its effects cannot be completely eliminated by simple, external prompts.
 Therefore, to fundamentally solve this issue, future works are expected to focus on two core directions: first, improving the memory retrieval mechanism itself; and second, training specialized agentic language models that are deeply ``compatible" with the memory module.
 Such models should be designed to learn from successful experiences in memory while also possessing the ability to identify and resist their potential negative influences.
+In addition, study the mechanism of the memory misevolution is also an important way to find better mitigations ~\citep{qian2026actionunveilinginternaldrivers}.

+{\textbf{Impact of prompt-based memory mitigation on SWE-Bench performance.} We conducted an additional experiment and found that our prompt-based memory mitigation has little impact on SWE-Bench performance.
+We tested Qwen3-480B-Coder-Instruct on a subset of SWE-Bench-verified that contains 50 test cases.
+The Resolution Rate remained the same (60.0\%) both before and after we incorporated the memory mitigation prompt.}